technomancy/leiningen/README.md

 Leiningen is a build tool for Clojure designed to not set your hair on fire.

+## Install

+For now, you will need http://p.hagelb.org/leiningen-deps.tar unpacked in the root and http://p.hagelb.org/lancet.clj on the classpath.

 ## Usage

     $ lein deps # install dependencies in lib/